 Each apartment has en suite facilities with a walk-in shower, separate WC, a small kitchenette area, a sitting area and modern workspace

-Free internet and SKYPE telephone calls at permitted times of the day
+Free internet and VOIP telephone calls at permitted times of the day

-Individual in-house common rooms for the Junior Adventurers Camp as well as individual common rooms for the Yellow, Blues and Red age-groups
+Individual common rooms for the Yellow, Blues and Red age-groups

 Vast new ‘Atrium’ space for evening entertainment and "chilling out".